caofujiang/chaosblade-box-agent/README.md

 We welcome every contribution, even if it is just punctuation.
 See details of [CONTRIBUTING](CONTRIBUTING.md)

 ## License
-The chaosblade-exec-os is licensed under the Apache License, Version 2.0.
+The chaosblade-box-agent is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.